-The Police Commission, Town of Hamden, will hold a general regular meeting on Wednesday, September 9, 2020 at 5:30 p.m. via Zoom Meeting (Web link below)
+The Police Commission will hold a regular meeting on Wednesday, December 9, 2020 at 5:30 p.m. via Zoom Meeting.

 Please click on the most recent Police Policies & Hamden Police Organizational Chart below.